Lesson 6 of 7 - Learn what kids need and how to parent effectively

 Q1) How can I tell how "functional" or "healthy" our divorcing family or stepfamily is?

-A family functions well if it fills most members' primary needs (nurtures) enough of the time, ac-cording to each member.
-Over time, adults and kids need to satisfy a dynamic mix of normal devel-opmental, relationship, and change-adjustment needs.
+A family functions well if it fills most members' primary needs (nurtures) enough of the time, according to each member.
+Over time, adults and kids need to satisfy a dynamic mix of personal, relationship, and change-adjustment needs.

-Well-functioning or high-nurturance families have common behavioral traits, and their adults have few symptoms of psychological wounds.
+Well-functioning (high-nurturance) families have common behavioral traits, and their adults have few symptoms of psychological wounds.
 Use the linked articles to estimate a family's nurturance level or "functionality" (low to high).

 top

-Every adult and child has basic adjustment needs to fill when parents divorce psychologically and legally or when a mate dies.
+Every adult and child has basic adjustment needs to fill when parents divorce or when a mate dies.
 Typical adults and kids are only vaguely aware of vital needs like these...

 • grieve physical and invisible losses, and regain interest in pursuing their life purposes and dreams; and...